FionaMacNeill/portfolio/content/post/2022/10/cufflinks-1022/index.md

 I am cultivating creative and curious encounters on a daily basis.
 This is a lifelong pursuit for me, but I have to admit that I had let it lapse a bit due to busyness.

-In a similar vein I can recommend the work of Stefaan van Hooyd, author of [The Workplace Curiosity Manifesto](https://www.amazon.co.uk/Workplace-Curiosity-Manifesto-Transformational-Organizations/dp/B0B2HQ7DHS) who I saw give a talk at the Learning Technologies Autumn Forum (13th and 14th October, ExCel Centre, London).
+In a similar vein I can recommend the work of Stefaan van Hooyd, author of [The Workplace Curiosity Manifesto](https://www.amazon.co.uk/Workplace-Curiosity-Manifesto-Transformational-Organizations/dp/B0B2HQ7DHS) who I saw give a talk at the Learning Technologies Autumn Forum (13th October, ExCel Centre, London).

 <div>
 <blockquote class="twitter-tweet" data-partner="tweetdeck"><p lang="en" dir="ltr">Amazing talk with <a href="https://twitter.com/stefaanvanhooyd?ref_src=twsrc%5Etfw">@stefaanvanhooyd</a> on Curiosity <a href="https://twitter.com/hashtag/LTAF22?src=hash&ref_src=twsrc%5Etfw">#LTAF22</a> <a href="https://t.co/Cow6lSSqxs">pic.twitter.com/Cow6lSSqxs</a></p>— Fiona MacNeill (@fmacneill) <a href="https://twitter.com/fmacneill/status/1580542508660293632?ref_src=twsrc%5Etfw">October 13, 2022</a></blockquote>